-More comprehensive than Biology, Life Sciences is concerned with the study of all life forms, namely aquatic, land and air at the microscopic level.
+More comprehensive than Biology, Life Sciences is concerned with the study of all life forms, namely aquatic, land, and air at the microscopic level.
 It not only covers branches of Biology but also touches cross-disciplinary topics such as Biophysics and Biochemistry amongst others.
-Regarded in the list of those branches of Science that study living matter, Physical Sciences includes concepts like genetic makeup of living organisms, nerve structure, anatomy, ecology and evolution as well as Agriculture, Behavioural Sciences, Toxicology, Parasitology and Virology amongst others.
-Further, for those wanting to pursue a career in this field, there is an array of Life Science courses offered across the globe and are immensely rigorous and intensive involving heavy amounts of learning and research.
+Regarded in the list of those branches of Science that study the living matter, Physical Sciences include concepts like genetic makeup of living organisms, nerve structure, anatomy, ecology and evolution as well as Agriculture, Behavioural Sciences, Toxicology, Parasitology and Virology amongst others.
+The courses are immensely rigorous and intensive involving heavy amounts of learning and research.

 The study of the earth, air and water or more specifically, the geologic, hydrologic or atmospheric sciences are all included under Earth Sciences.
 Concerned with those branches of Science that examine the birth and evolution of the Earth, this area of study focuses on the development of the physical environment.
 It includes numerous concepts such as dating of rocks and minerals, the types of rocks, analysis of landforms, fossils, amongst others.
 Moreover, Applied Earth Sciences field works towards finding out effective applications of Earth Science concepts for the environment.